 - 1.1 Drama is a process of shared experience and theatre a product of that process.
 Theatre arises when an audience is involved in the drama process, thus developing the drama by introducing observers and an awareness of watching, rather than simply experiencing.
 However, current practice for drama in education makes no distinction between drama and theatre and includes performance, presentation and assessment as an implicit part of the drama process. - 1.2 Drama is already in operation in many schools without it being recognised as such.
 Action rhymes and songs, some music and PE activities and most dance activities have strands which overlap with drama.
 The difference comes when lessons are structured to achieve drama aims, using roles, language and methods appropriate to the specific applications and desired learning outcomes. - 1.3 The 2014 Primary Curriculum framework for implementing the requirements of the English order for speaking and listening throughout Key Stages 1 and 2 has been produced to provide a structure for planning to ensure progression and development in children's oral skills.
 A range of contexts, possibilities for groupings, involvement with other members of the school or wider community, and variation in the teacher's role are built into this framework and, by highlighting specific activities to be taught, the framework also helps identify what should be assessed. - 1.4 The following four strands are used as headings in the speaking and listening framework to organise the work in each year and each term: - Speaking for different audiences, which includes friends, the class, teachers, other adults in the school; - Listening and responding, both in face-to-face situations and to broadcast or taped material; - Discussion and group interaction, in settings with different numbers of participants and at different levels of formality; - Drama activities, including improvisation and working in role, as well as writing and performing scripted drama. - 1.5 Many of the activities in the framework do not specify the content or topic of the talk, so literacy or other areas of the curriculum may be the subject matter of the work set.
 Given the significance of speaking and listening and language development, it is important to identify adequate curriculum time and to maximise opportunities in existing provision.
-By devoting two hours every three weeks to one of the main focal points for a term, the overall time for explicit teaching of speaking and listening would be between 8 and 10 hours a term.
 For most children, it is probably most effective to concentrate this teaching into shorter, more intensive periods, rather than to allocate half-an-hour a week.
 In the early years, shorter daily sessions are helpful.
-In Key Stage 2, the suggested activities may fit best into fewer, longer sessions.
+In Key Stage 2, the suggested activities may fit best into fewer longer sessions.